We want to outline the differences between Public and Private Obstetrics.

 We work closely with physiotherapists, diabetic educators, psychologists, Maternal-Fetal Medicine Specialists, Obstetric Physicians, Cardiologists, Paediatricians, Paediatric Surgeons, Lactation Consultants, Psychiatrists, Endocrinologists, Haematologists, Infectious Disease Specialists and General Surgeons to name a few.

-Differences between specialist obstetricians, general practitioners and midwives
+If you want to know the differences between specialist obstetricians, general practitioners and midwives – click here.